Zoomed Image

 Due for Disposal

 Assets can be flagged with a future disposal date so you can plan retirements in advance.
-When the disposal date approaches, the asset automatically appears in disposal planning reports, giving you time to arrange replacements, data wiping, and physical collection.
+Once a disposal date is set, the asset shows up on the Assets Due for Disposal grid on the Asset Inventory Dashboard, giving you time to arrange replacements, data wiping, and physical collection before the date arrives.

 Setting a Disposal Due Date